Skip to main content

 • Elo-score-based matching in PvP games.
 If you lose, you will match with lower-skilled players and be more likely to win, and vice versa.

 • Cry wolf syndrome.
-False warning make people less and less sensitive.
+False warning make people less sensitive.

 Note that "negative feedback loop" means self-balancing feedback loop, but sometimes it is also (mis)used to describe "self-reinforcing feedback loop with negative effect" like financial crisis.